MiguelArgentina/MiguelArgentina/README.md

 What am I doing right now?

-- 🌱 I’m currently learning how to be a full-stack developer at Microverse!
+- :books: I’m currently learning how to be a full-stack developer :computer: at Microverse!

-- 📫 How to reach me: Well, you can find me at [:email:](miguelgomez66@gmail.com) or maybe in [:bird:](https://twitter.com/Qete_arg)
+- :telephone: How to reach me: Well, you can find me at  [:email:](miguelgomez66@gmail.com)  or maybe in  [:bird:](https://twitter.com/Qete_arg)